Daniel-De-Dev/nixos-config/README.md

     { pkgs, ... }: {

       my.privacy = {
-        # 2. You can leave this enabled; it will just load an empty set for now.
+        # You can leave this enabled; it will just load an empty set for now.
-        enable = false;
+        enable = true;

-        # 3. Enable the gitRepo module and set the key path
+        # Enable the gitRepo module and set the key path
         gitRepo = {
           enable = true;
           sshKey = "/etc/nixos/secrets/id_ed25519_privacy";